Zombie-Lending in the United States -- Prevalence versus Relevance: Empirical Evidence on Zombie-Lending in the U.S.

 where $\Delta EMP_{i,t}$ is the symmetric growth-rate of employment as outlined in Section \ref{sec:empirics_emp}.
 The set of controls, $X_{i,t-1}$, includes a lagged indicator for firm $i$ being a newbie ($NB_{i,t-1}$), as well as a firm's lagged firm size ($log\left(AT_{i,t-1}\right)$), its lagged asset tangibility ($PPENT_{i,t-1} / AT_{i,t-1}$), and sales growth.
 The zombie-lending variables $BC^Z_{s,t}$ and $BN^Z_{s,t}$ are defined as above.

 Table \ref{tab:NewbiesEMPgr_Z_v3} shows results for short- and long-term lending, and for two different -- though related -- measures of employment growth: Models (1) and (2) are based on the symmetric growth rate and the latter two models deploy the first-difference of the log-level of employment.
+Again, not abundant arguments for rejecting the null hypothesis of zombie-lending not having any effect on employment-growth among newbies.
+Yet, some statistically significant effect emerge in Models (1) and (3), which hints at negative spillovers emerging from the bond-market in the form of short-term contracts.
+The magnitude of the coefficient in Model (3) suggests newbies' employment-growth to decline by -1.7\%\footnote{See: $SD \times \beta_{BC} \equiv 0.046 \times \left(-0.374\right) \times 100 = -1.72\% $} for every one standard deviation increase in the share of fresh zombie-credit taken up via the bond-market.

-All models suggest newbies to see their labor force grow in the first year after entry.
-Although not showing any statistical significance, $\beta_{BC}$ and $\beta_{BN}$ are both negative in all but one specification.
-The only statistically significant effect emerges from Model (3), which finds newbies' employment-growth to decline by -1.3\% for every 100 basis point increase -- or by about -4.1\% for every increase of one standard deviation -- in the share of fresh zombie-credit intermediated via the banking channel.
-Even though the coefficients mostly fail to reveal a statistically significant relationship, their prefixes point into a common direction.
-Without making a strong claim about statistical significance, the results lend suggestive support to the hypothesis -- as also outlined in \cite{AcharyaEtAl2019} -- that zombie-prevalence deters potential candidates from entering by congesting the job market.
+Without posing too much weight on the single statistically significant relationship in Table \ref{tab:NewbiesEMPgr_Z_v3}, the results lend suggestive support to the hypothesis -- as also outlined in \cite{AcharyaEtAl2019} -- that zombie-prevalence deters potential candidates from entering by congesting the job market.